Carnegie Community Engagement classification graphic

 Drawing from the definition used by the Carnegie Classification, as well as other, definitions we define public engagement as:

 i.
-Public engagement involves faculty drawing on their expertise to address or respond to societal problems, concerns, issues, or interests to contribute to the public good.
+Public engagement involves faculty, staff, student, and community members drawing on their expertise to address or respond to societal problems, concerns, issues, or interests to contribute to the public good.

 ii.
 Public engagement often occurs in collaboration with public or private communities at the local, state, national, or international level.